AyalYakobe/AirPollutionByPolitics/journal.md

 - Then I'm going to layer with climate data and see if a higher score indicates higher pollution.
 How much can we expect on average?
 - Assuming the same trends in these states, how much pollution can we expect in the fututure?
 - Can we then create a graph and see if neighboring states' ploitcal association has an effect on it's surroundings?
 This will have to include proximity and size of these states as variables

+# Climate Data Review: Entry 6
+- graphed the top ten and bottom ten carbon emitting states
+- noticing that (obviously) population and state size play a large role
+- to respind to this, I downloaded population and state size data (took a suprisingly long time to find)
+- merged all this data into one dataframe that I'll run multivariate regression from
+- I'm also trying to upload all my data to github but it's 15G so I'm trying to actually upload it to GoogleDrive and supply the link to github.
+This I've run through the terminal with notes and has so far taken 2 days for 2G.
+Assuming 1G a day, I think this will take me two weeks...
+- Added a .gitignore file so it wont upload the data folder